Miscellaneous

 A castle built with craftsmen from all over Europe

 As early as 1866, his first year as Prince of Romania, Carol I visited a mountain village near the border with the Austro-Hungarian Empire, Podul Neagului, the old name of the resort of Sinaia.
-He is delighted with the place and decides to build a castle to be the cradle of the new dynasty.
+He is enchanted by the place and decides to build a castle to be the cradle of the new dynasty.

-For this purpose he bought a piece of land in 1872 in the Piatra Arsă area, a more remote area.
+In 1872, he bought a plot of land in the Piatra Arsă area, a more secluded area.
 In 1873 work began.
 The architects who drew up the plans and supervised the work were Johannes Schultz, Karel Liman and Emile Andre Lecomte du Nouy.
-Between 1873 and 1875 the site is consolidated, as it is quite uncertain and difficult.
-In 1875, construction of the castle began and Charles I laid several hundred 20 lei coins, the first coins bearing the face of the new ruler.
+Between 1873 and 1875 the ground was consolidated, as it was quite uncertain and difficult.
+In 1875 the construction of the castle began, and Carol I laid several hundred 20 lei coins on the foundations, the first coins bearing the new ruler's face.

-The work lasted until 1883, during which time it was permanently supervised by the ruler.
-According to Queen Elisabeth (poet and writer Carmen Silva) the workers who worked on the castle were of different nationalities - Romanians, Albanians, Greeks, Turks, Italians, Germans, Hungarians.
+The work lasted until 1883, during which time it was under the permanent supervision of the prince.
+According to Queen Elisabeta (poet and writer Carmen Silva), the workers who worked on the castle were of different nationalities - Romanians, Albanians, Greeks, Turks, Italians, Germans, Hungarians.
 Apparently 14 languages were heard among the workers, a veritable Babylon.

 pelts_weapons_room 1